bshurikan/Beni-BandcampPlayer/README.md

 **Installation**

-1. Download [BandcampPlayer.zip](https://github.com/kameryn1811/Bandcamp-Player/releases/tag/Launcher_v3.0.0_Beanbagbeni_Edition) extract it and run BandcampPlayer.exe.
+1. Download and run [BenisBandcampPlayer-Setup-4.0.exe](https://github.com/bshurikan/Beni-BandcampPlayer/releases) and use the desktop or start menu shortcut to run (A portable .zip version is also available).
 2. **Note:** You may see a Windows Defender SmartScreen Warning, see [Troubleshooting](#troubleshooting) for more information.

 ## Usage